OlesiaShulga/pandas-spotify-analysis/README.md

 * The dataset comprises 32,833 records with details on track names, artists, release dates, genres, popularity scores and various audio features.
 * Descriptive analytics was performed on the historical data to understand and summarize key characteristics, trends, and patterns within a dataset.
 * The analysis results are based on the assumption that the data provided is consistent and accurate, though it’s not.
 The dataset doesn’t include sufficient amount of records to provide a comprehensive analysis of industry trends and patterns.
+* The analysis results are visualized using Tableau Public, see the link below.

 **Dataset description**